Laura Bogue Luffman: Life

 She met Hilma Molyneux Parkes, who founded the Women's Liberal League of New South Wales (Women's Reform League from 1915), and edited the League's At Home as well as promoting the League's aims in the mainstream press.
 Becoming a close friend of Parkes, she wrote In Memoriam as a tribute to her life and work.

 Luffman served on the League's council from 1908, as secretary from 1909 to 1918 and president from 1918 to 1921.
+Emily Bennett was the secretary from 1921 to 1923.

-Much of her work for the League involved educating women voters.
+Much of Luffman's work for the League involved educating women voters.
 She was in favour of conscription and supported the Australian Red Cross.